alphagov/govuk-docker/README.md

 The aim of govuk-docker is to make it easy to develop any GOV.UK app.
 It achieves this by providing a variety of environments or _stacks_ for each app, in which you can run tests, start a debugger, publish a document end-to-end.

 [RFC 106: Use Docker for local development](https://github.com/alphagov/govuk-rfcs/blob/master/rfc-106-docker-for-local-development.md) describes the background for choosing Docker.
-See [here](docs/compatibility.md) for a list of which services work with govuk-docker.
+See the [list of services which work with govuk-docker](docs/compatibility.md).

 ## Installation